Salted Inference: Enhancing Privacy while Maintaining Efficiency of Split Inference in Mobile Computing: Background and Objective

-Split inference offers some level of privacy for the input data: as the client does not share the original data (\eg a medical image).
-It only sends the intermediate features of the data (\ie the output of the cut layer).
-One can even apply some careful regularization to the intermediate features produced by the cut layer, to prevent curious servers from reconstructing the original data~\cite{vepakomma2019reducing, song2019overlearning, malekzadeh2021honest, malekzadeh2022vicious}.
-Nonetheless, split inference relies on a fundamental assumption: {\em the outputs of DNN are not considered private}.
-While the input data remains confidential on the client side, and there are methods to protect against the server's ability to reconstruct the input data, the requirement of ensuring output privacy remains critically unanswered.
-These outputs are exposed to the (semi-trusted or untrusted) server and are typically treated as public information by default.
+Split inference offers some level of privacy for input data: as a client does not share the original data $X$ (\eg a medical image), and only sends the intermediate features of the data $Z$ (\ie the representations of the data produced by the cut layer).
+One can even apply some careful regularization to $Z$ to prevent semi-honest servers (\aka honest-but-curious servers~\cite{chor1991zero, paverd2014modelling}) from reconstructing the original data~\cite{vepakomma2019reducing, song2019overlearning, malekzadeh2021honest, malekzadeh2022vicious}.
+Nonetheless, split inference relies on a fundamental assumption: {\em the final outputs of the DNN are not considered private}.
+While the private input $X$ remains confidential on the client side, and there are methods to protect against the server's ability to reconstruct $X$ from $Z$, the requirement of ensuring {\em output privacy} remains critically unanswered.
+The output $Y$ is exposed to a server and is typically treated as public information by default.

+{In \S\ref{sec_intro}, we presented motivating examples (such as healthcare, finance, and content recommendation) to illustrate the reasons why keeping the privacy of output $Y$ might be necessary.
+Taking a wider view, we can argue that input data $X$ is generally kept private due to the possibility of inferring sensitive information from it.
+Thus, if the input data $X$ is private, the same privacy concerns can be extended to any information $Y$ inferred from $X$.
+Particularly, DNNs are powerful in extracting information from data that is nontrivial and usually very difficult to extract using alternative methods.}

 To protect the privacy of both inputs and outputs, a solution is {\em encrypted inference}, which protects both the private data of the client and the proprietary DNN of the server~\cite{gentry2013homomorphic, bourse2018fast}.
-However, homomorphic encryption imposes substantial computation and communication loads on clients and is impractical for edge devices where efficiency plays a critical role.
-Importantly, current techniques for encrypted inference are not compatible with the concept of split inference because they require heavy computations and multiple rounds of communication for each and every layer between client and server~\cite{hussain2021coinn}.
-Therefore, the problem of making the outcome of the split inference private to the client (\ie hidden from the server) without imposing significant computation burdens is what we aim to solve in this paper.
-Therefore, our objective in this paper is to address the challenge of protecting the confidentiality of the outputs in split inference (\ie keeping its semantics hidden from the server) without adding any substantial computational burdens to the client.
+However, running DNNs in an encrypted state imposes substantial computation and communication loads on clients and is impractical for edge devices where efficiency plays a critical role.
+Importantly, current techniques for encrypted inference are not compatible with the concept of split inference because they require heavy computations and multiple rounds of communication for every layer between client and server~\cite{hussain2021coinn}.